Cookadle/cart253/frogfrogfrog/README.md

 - Catch flies until you can't
 **Can you get to 3000?**

-Instructions for Ping Pong Frog :
+Instructions for Ping Pong Frog:
--Move the paddle with the up and down key arrows -Catch the flies <br>
+-Move the paddle with the up and down key arrows -Catch the flies
-**Can you get to 35or will the AI beat you?**
+**-Can you get to 35 or will the AI beat you?**

 General:
 -Press M to go back to the main menu